Projects

 August 1 – October 27, 2024

 Inspired by reflexology footpaths in Taiwan’s public parks, The Weight of Our Living was selected for Art on the Parkway, a local competition organized by the Association for Public Art and the Parkway Council.
-This temporary installation for The Oval encourages visitors to remove their shoes and traverse a surface of river stones, making a journey that connects emotional endurance with physical experience.
+This temporary installation for The Oval encouraged visitors to remove their shoes and traverse a surface of river stones, making a journey that connects emotional endurance with physical experience.

 The Radical Black Elite